Marshmello: 2016–2018: "Silence", "Wolves", "Friends", and Joytime II

-2018–present: "Happier", Joytime III and Shockwave
+2018–2023: "Happier", Joytime III and Shockwave

 In August 2018, he collaborated with British band Bastille to release a single titled "Happier" in August.
 It became his highest-charting song in Canada, Sweden, the United Kingdom, and the United States, while becoming his third number-one song on the Dance/Electronic Songs chart, where it spent a record 69 weeks at the top.
 The song was certified gold in Belgium, Sweden, and the United Kingdom, platinum in New Zealand and the United States, and double-platinum in Australia and Canada.
 His subsequent singles, collaborations with Egyptian singer-songwriter Amr Diab titled "Bayen Habeit" and American rapper and producer Roddy Ricch titled "Project Dreams", were released in December.

 In January 2019, Marshmello collaborated with the free-to-play video game Fortnite Battle Royale to throw an in-game concert, along with releasing merchandise based on the game.
 On February 2 and 3, the concert was held online, amassing over 10 million players on the first day.
 During the first quarter of 2019 he released various collaboration.
 The first, in February, was a collaboration with dubstep producer Svdden Death titled "Sell Out".
 The second was with Scottish band Chvrches, called "Here with Me".
 Finally, in April, he released Roll the Dice, an extended play with California rappers SOB X RBE.
 It contains three songs: "Roll the Dice", "Don't Save Me" and "First Place".

 In June 2019, he released "Rescue Me", a collaboration with American rock band A Day to Remember as the first single from his third album, Joytime III.
 On November 13, Marshmello collaborated with Blackbear and Yungblud to release "Tongue Tied".

 On May 1, 2020, Marshmello then collaborated with Halsey to release "Be Kind".
 In July 2020, Marshmello appeared on rapper Juice WRLD's posthumous album Legends Never Die, on the tracks "Come & Go" and "Hate the Other Side", which reached numbers two and ten on the Billboard Hot 100, respectively, with the former matching "Happier" as his highest-charting song.

 In May 2021, Marshmello headlined the opening ceremony of the 2021 UEFA Champions League Final.

 On June 11, 2021, Marshmello released his fourth studio album, Shockwave.
 It was independently released by the producer's own Joytime Collective label.
 On November 23, 2021, the album was announced as a nominee for the Grammy Award for Best Dance/Electronic Album, earning Marshmello his first Grammy nomination.

 In 2022, Marshmello collaborated with Coca-Cola to create a limited edition flavour under their 'Coca-Cola Creations' brand; the strawberry and watermelon-flavoured drink was packaged in cans paying homage to "Marshmello's signature aesthetic."